gutzy/pixel-editor/STRUCTURE.md

 should be able to see it in the Toolbox.
 4. Implement the Tool's start/use/stop methods.
-These methods run in the currently active tool whenever the mouse is pressed (start), moved while pressed (use) or released (stop), and they are provided x/y coordinates. use different Canvas Actions to perform your desired actions on the current layer/selection canvas.
-If you can't find a Canvas Action that does what you want, you might need to create one under `/src/actions/canvas/`.
+These methods run in the currently active tool whenever the mouse is pressed (start), moved while pressed (use) or released (stop), and they are provided x/y coordinates.
+Use different Canvas Actions to perform your desired actions on the current layer/selection canvas.
+You can stack several actions, use them with your own conditional logic etc.
+5. If you can't find a Canvas Action that does what you want, you may need to create a new one under `/src/actions/canvas/`.
+Use the DrawRect Canvas Action as a reference to how a simple Canvas Action looks like.